ethanuppal/makemake/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), a copy of which is available in this directory.
+This project is licensed under the [LGPL License](LICENSE), a copy of which is available in this directory.